 Outside the Classroom

-Our students work hard, but they play hard, too.
-The areas in and around Missoula offer opportunities to find balance between legal education and life outside the law school.
-From rock climbing and hang gliding to dog-friendly hikes and camping, there's something for everyone.
+A place like no other, the areas in and around Missoula offer opportunities to find balance between legal education and life outside the law school.
+From rock climbing and hang gliding to hiking and camping, there's something for everyone.
 Here are a few highlights:

 - Ride your bike to class on the Kim Williams Nature Trail, which runs along the Clark Fork River and connects the University to downtown and several city parks.